fynbosltd/.github/profile/README.md

 Some of our current open-source initiatives:

 - **FynbosAI-Core:** Scalable AI framework for data-driven enterprises
-- **AgriSense:** Open-source tools for precision agriculture and water management
+- **AgriSense:** Tools for precision agriculture and water management
-- **RemoteMon:** Tools for environmental and land monitoring from satellite/drone data

-*(Links to GitHub repos can be added here)*

 ---